o7g8/rtsp-feed-capture/rtsp-capture/README.md

 Outcome: CPU = 12-15%, able to keep pace with the 30 sec video.
 The reduction of `Read` calls doens't significantly reduce CPU load: even if we `Read` a frame every 4sec the CPU goes to 11-12%. `Read` of 1 frame per the entire video 30sec (while grabbing every frame) keeps the CPU at 11%.

 So far I conclude that the 11-12% CPU consumption is a sort of "baseline" consumed by `Grab`.

-## TODO

-* Introduce actors

-* Measure how many actors can be handled on CPU.

-* Build OpenCV and OpenCVSharp for GPU.

-* Test the performance of grabbing/reading on GPU.